abhi3700/My_Learning_DeFi/protocols/uniswap/README.md

   - Minting: Pool tokens are minted when liquidity is deposited into the system
   - Burning: Pool tokens can be burned at any time to withdraw a proportional share of the reserves.
 These LP tokens can then be staked or burned to redeem rewards.
 A 0.3% trading fee is incurred to reward the liquidity providers.
 - Fees:

   - liquidity provider fee (0.3%) to reward the LPs

+- In return (profit), traders pay a _fee_ to the pool, distributed among Liquidity Provider(s) according to their shares.

 ---